 - Elimination entry sheet. assumptions sheets for debt and working capital

-Just to add some more spice to this mix, as any accountants might suspect, the rows had a mix of formulas that varied within that row for actuals in hard code and forecasts.
-This also is not ideal and not something I would have if I were building this mode from scratch.
+Just to add some more spice to this mix, as any accountants might suspect, the rows had a mix of formulas that varied within that row for actuals in hard code and forecasts as the formulas.
+Sound familiar?
+This also is not ideal and not something I would not have if I were building this mode from scratch.
 If data is kept separate from output (reports) in financial modelling you can easily have the one formula all the way across the row which looks for an Actual vs Forecast flag to decide which data to show.

-This job was actually like a house renovation.
+So this job was actually like a house renovation hence my title for this post.
 There were sections the house owner needed to leave intact, but he wanted new sections which caused under the skin alterations to existing sections.
 Most builders would agree, a new house is far easier to build than renovating an old house.
 But in the end this job went so well and I just thought it’s worth sharing the process I took to this very real world problem Excel Analysts or contractors often face.

 The process I came up with was as follows: